jonadsimon/necklace-splitting-problem/README.md

 # Algorithm

 In the case where k=t=2, there exists a linear time algorithm for finding the two (or fewer) cuts which are needed to solve the problem.
-That algorithm is contained in the file `necklace_splitting.py"
+That algorithm is contained in the file `necklace_splitting.py`

 # Extras

 I was inspired to write this code after watching a beautiful video walkthrough of the proof by 3Blue1Brown.
 [The video can be found here.](https://www.youtube.com/watch?v=FhSFkLhDANA)

+# TODO

+* Unit-test the code
+* Roll my own FrozenDict class to cut down on the additional confusing calls to `bead_to_idx` and `idx_to_bead`
+* Generalize algorithm to higher values of k and t